 Some parts of the brain have to specialize in reading.

 Also, a circuit that connects these parts has to be created.
 To read, the circuit needs to run fast and automatically.
 In dyslexia, there are some differences in these connections.
 Because of that, we say that dyslexia has a neurobiological origin.
 We still don’t know the cause of dyslexia.
-We know that it can run in the families so we believe that there is a genetic background.
+We know that it can run in the families so we believe that there is the genetic background.

 Areas All Dyslexics Have Problems In